matematiflo/SumsOfSquares/README.md

 2. Choose `Stop current Codespace` from the list of options.
 3. Wait until the Codespace has stopped.

-You can later come back to the Codespaces that you have created by going to [https://github.com/codespaces](https://github.com/codespaces).
+To go back to any Codespace that you have created, just go to [https://github.com/codespaces](https://github.com/codespaces) or access them directly from the Code button (no setup required this time!).